susanev/uw-hcde-creative-computing/lessons/week7/readme.md

 * Understand and be able to use branches in git
 * Review arrays
 * Explore a tile game to see an additional application of arrays
-* Understand the basics of objects, how to use them, and why you would want to use them

 ## Warm up
 * Schedule for the rest of the quarter